Best Naturopathic Remedies For Allergies

 What Are Naturopathic Remedies?

-Natural remedies are used in naturopathic medicine to support the body's healing ability.
+Naturopathic medicine uses natural remedies to support the body's healing ability.
 Herbs, massage, acupuncture, exercise, and nutritional advice are just a few techniques it incorporates.

 Although naturopathy was introduced to the United States from Germany in the 1800s, some of its practices date back hundreds of years.